advancedroboticsaws/angel/README.md

 ## Function test

+After you go over all the module tests, Angel is now capable of perform some function.
+This section is to give a basic instruction of test iconic functions.
+If you haven't passed the module tests, **please go above and finish tests before continue.**

 <p align="center">
 <b><a href="#tele-operation-test">Tele-operation test</a></b>
 |
 <b><a href="#auto-docking-test">Auto docking test</a></b>
 </p>

-This section is to give a basic instruction of test iconic functions.

-**Please go through each test listed above before continue.**

 ### Tele-operation